I recently switched my plastic toothbrush for one made from bamboo. Now, I’m wondering how far I should go.

 Based in Melbourne, Australia, Who Gives a Crap has a variety of products.
 These include recycled bamboo and bamboo-sugarcane blended toilet paper.
 Their bamboo products are produced in China.
 Then they’re shipped to warehouses in Australia from where they’re shipped to the UK.

 Who Gives a Crap claim that there would be no significant environmental benefits if production were moved to Australia.

 That may be true, but should we buy into all this global shipping?
 Especially as there are already companies, such as Ecoleaf, which produce 100% recycled toilet paper in UK based factories.

 Is bamboo eco friendly when it comes to what we wipe with?
 Bamboo toilet paper certainly sounds like an eco friendly solution.
 And it’s better than wiping our backsides with virgin tree fibres.
 But we should consider the environmental impact of shipping from Asia to the UK.

 Unprocessed bamboo is a sustainable alternative to timber and steel.
 We can maintain bamboo’s sustainability by using it for furniture, flooring and utensils.

 It’s true that bamboo is very lightweight.
 Importing it has a smaller carbon footprint than importing heavier materials like wood.

 That said, we have sustainable FSC (Forestry Stewardship Council) timber plantations in the UK.
 Some of which also sell reclaimed or recycled wood.

 Before we import ‘eco friendly’ products from the other side of the globe, we should consider going local.
-Look out for recycled or FSC woods and papers which have been produced in the UK.
+Look out for recycled or FSC woods and eco friendly paper which have been produced in the UK.
 Then brush, build or wipe knowing you’re being as sustainable as you can be!